AR-659 / 2 credits

 - The course will take place on site at the Lausanne EPFL Campus.

-- The course will take place at the end of November, with a final restitution session a week later to give participants time to complete their work.
+- The course will take place at the end of October.

-- The first days of the course will start with three hours each morning to ground concepts and relations through lectures and discussions around the provided reading list.
-Each afternoon, four hours of workshop will provide the basis to test practical tools in the production of mappings.
-These will be followed by a joint discussion around the work done by the participants.
+- The first three days of the course (Mon 23rd to Wed 25th) will start with three hours each morning to ground concepts and relations through lectures and discussions around the provided reading list.
+Each afternoon, four hours of workshop will provide the basis to test practical tools in the production of mappings and a minor architectural research plan.

-- Participating students are asked to read before the start of the course the basic reading list (see the contents of the course and available in PDF in the shared zotero bibliography), as the theoretical sessions will be built around these texts.
+- Participating students are asked to read before the start of the course the basic reading list, as the theoretical sessions will be built around these texts.

 minor architectures, situated research, ecologies, plural temporalities, drawing, mapping, agency, materialities, repertoire, information